azmedien/kolibri-cockpit/README.md

 ## Getting started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a configured copy of the platform, both Jenkins for CI and the Cockpit up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+> Note that it's better that the Cockpit and Jenkins CI instances to be separated, on different machines.

+Continuous integration
+---

 ### Prerequisites

-What things you need to install the software and how to install them
+Things you need to install and how to install and configure them:

-**Continuous integration server:**
 * Mac OS X machine
 * Android SDK and Platform tools
 * Jenkins
 * Xcode
 * Fastlane
 * Blade (https://github.com/jondot/blade)
-* Maven server (optional)
+* Maven server (optional, we used Artifactory)

-**Cockpit server:**
-* Ruby
-* PostreSQL
-* Redis
-* imagemagic with librsvg

 ### Installing